Picture this: you’re sitting in your vehicle about to shift out of Park when the engine suddenly stalls.

 - Malfunctioning transmission

-If your SUV, car, or truck keeps stalling, it suggests that there is a problem that needs to be taken care of.
+If your SUV, car, or truck keeps stalling, it indicates that there is a problem that needs to be taken care of.

 Table of ContentsShow